 One topic on the tip of everyone's tongue is wildfires.
 Their unprecedented increase in recent years has created a global outcry.
 As climate change raises the earth’s temperature, the dryer conditions are perfect for the easy spread of fires.

-Similarly in 2018, catastrophic fires also ripped through California with Pacific Gas & Electric Corp set to pay “$1bn (£800m) to local California authorities for wildfire damage blamed on the firm”.
-In Hawaii, Maui county residents were also evacuated in July 2019.
+Similarly in 2018, catastrophic fires also ripped through California with Pacific Gas & Electric Corp set to pay “$1bn (£800m) to local California authorities for wildfire damage blamed on the firm”4.
+In Hawaii, Maui county residents were also evacuated in July 20195.
 Alaska’s Hauss Creek fire was reported as the Nation's largest wildfire of 20196.

 The short term effects on indoor air quality are the second.
 This includes smoke inhalation and immediate respiratory reactions.
 With the increase of carbon dioxide and particulate matter levels as a direct result of the fires, the air quality in the surrounding area is compromised.
 On the plus side, long term effects, are relatively low according to the experts.

-1. Avoid Particulate matter
+1. Keep an eye on Particulate matter

-4. Air purifiers
+2. Air purifiers

 When smoke levels are particularly high, experts often encourage people to stay indoors with the windows and doors closed.
 However, the indoor air needs to be properly maintained as-well.
 Air purifiers with HEPA filters can catch particles and chemicals, keeping them away from you and your loved ones9.
 If you are advised to stay indoors, make sure the fresh air intake is closed to help prevent the wildfire smoke from outside coming in.

 4. N-95 dust masks